-- 5. Remove the nozzle heater. - 6.
+- 5. Using the UNH heater removal tool, remove the nozzle heater. - 6.
 Remove and discard the wave springs.

 6.17.5.2 Installing Ultra Nozzle Heaters (UNH) With Ring Thermocouples

 To install an Ultra Nozzle Heater (UNH) with a ring thermocouple, do the following: